joelwright-atio/Makeathlon/UXUI/UXUI.md

 6\.
 You can save the username and password in the browser so you do not have to repeat this step.

 ![](https://ajeuwbhvhr.cloudimg.io/colony-recorder.s3.amazonaws.com/files/2023-11-18/e6c445c6-e9be-460e-98d0-f11cf811aa2f/ascreenshot.jpeg?tl_px=0,0&br_px=1920,1080&force_format=png&width=1120.0&wat=1&wat_opacity=0.7&wat_gravity=northwest&wat_url=https://colony-recorder.s3.us-west-1.amazonaws.com/images/watermarks/FB923C_standard.png&wat_pad=797,267)

+## Next Steps

+Now that you are logged on to the ThingWorx server, try and follow along with the tutorials in the [getting started](#getting-started) section.
+When you are comfortable with how to build a mashup and bind data, try to bring some of your prototyped dashboards to life using the ThingWorx Widgets.